eawww/MeetHooks/Outline.md

 The most recent and, in my opinion *best* attempt at creating cohesive, reusable statful logic in React is the new *Hooks API*.
 Hooks were initially proposed in an [RFC](https://github.com/reactjs/rfcs/pull/68) on October 25th, 2018 <!--Use absolute years like a decent human being, even in the talk--> and announced at React Conf 2018 the same day in [back-to-back talks](https://www.youtube.com/watch?v=dpw9EHDh2bM) by Sophie Alpert, Dan Abramov, and Ryan Florence.
 After months of enthusiastic feedback from developers, and hard work by contributors, exactly 3 months ago (prior to when this talk was given), Hooks became an official part of React on Feb 6, 2019 in React [16.8.0](https://github.com/facebook/react/releases/tag/v16.8.0).

-Hooks are still new so bugs, best practices, and support from some third party libraries are still being worked out but, since their release, Hooks have become incredibly popular and have lived up to the hype.
+Hooks are still new so little bugs, best practices, and support from some third party libraries are still being worked out.
+Despite this, since their release, Hooks have become incredibly popular and have lived up to the hype.
 There's already countless blog posts, instructional videos,and talks on the subject but *this* is the only one at Cerner DevCon KC 2019.
 Seriously, though, there's truckloads of really smart people out there giving away knowledge for free and the official React documentation is great as well.
 I'll be sure to make my sources available to everyone at the end.

 Anyway, let's meet some hooks and find out what all the fuss is about...